JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 WHERE role = 'finance';
 ```

-Without signatures, Finance Goose would load this tampered profile on next startup and execute arbitrary shell commands (massive security breach).
+Without signatures, Finance goose would load this tampered profile on next startup and execute arbitrary shell commands (massive security breach).

 **The Protection**: